 - Worthington Whittredge, Indian Encampment, between 1870 and 1876

-A selection of papers to be presented at two scholarly symposia related to Continental Shift at the Art Gallery of Western Australia and the Ian Potter Museum of Art at the University of Melbourne will be published in 2018.
+A selection of papers to be presented at two scholarly symposia related to Nineteenth Century American and Australian Landscape Painting at the Art Gallery of Western Australia and the Ian Potter Museum of Art at the University of Melbourne will be published in 2018.
 The publication will bring together essays by prominent scholars of Australian, American, British, and German landscape painting and Aboriginal art to investigate the origins and cross-cultural meaning of landscape in colonial contexts.

 Press release: “International Partnership Prompts New Look at Historical American and Australian Artworks, Inspires Next Generation of Art Students,” Terra Foundation for American Art, Chicago, IL, July 30, 2016